mrnorman/YAKL/README.md

 yakl::Array<T type, int rank, int memSpace, int style>(char const *label, T *ptr, int dim1, [int dim2, ...]);
 ```

 * Valid values for `T` can be any `std::is_arithmetic<T>` type in `memDevice` memory and any class at all in `memHost` memory.
 On the host, `Array`s use the C++ "placement `new`" approach to call the contained class's constructor.
 This is not supported in device memory because it is less portable, and it requires Unified memory between host and device.
+It is not recommended to use `Array` objects with a pointer type that has a constructor, as that constructor will not be called correctly on the device.
 * Valid values for `rank` can be 1, 2, ..., 8
 * Valid values for `memSpace` can be `memHost` or `memDevice` (default is `memDevice`)
 * Valid values for `style` can be `styleC` or `styleFortran` (default is `styleC`)

 Data is accessed in an `Array` object via the `(ind1[,ind2,...])` parenthesis operator with the right-most index varying the fastest for the C style `Array` (`yakl::styleC`) and the left-most index varying the fastest for the Fortran-style `Array` (`yakl::styleFortran`).

 YAKL `Array` objects use shallow copies in the move and copy constructors.
-To copy the data from one `Array` to another, use the `Array::deep_copy_to(Array &destination)` member function.
+I.e., if you say `arr1 = arr2`, these two objects now **share the same data pointer**, and only the metadata is actually copied over.
+To copy the actual data from one `Array` to another, use the `Array::deep_copy_to(Array &destination)` member function.
 This will copy data between different memory spaces (e.g., `cudaMemcpy(...)`) for you depending on the memory spaces of the `Array` objects.

 To create a host copy of an `Array`, use `Array::createHostCopy()`; and to create a device copy, use `Array::createDeviceCopy()`.